IBM/Trusted-ML-Pipelines/README.md

 [This notebook](notebooks/adversarial-training-mnist.ipynb) will use an attack method called fast gradient attack to generate adversarial samples.
 Then go over some concepts of Adversarial training and showcase how this kind of training can better persist attacks from adversarial samples.

-If you are loading this notebook using Watson Studio, you can load it with the below URL link.
+If you are using Watson Studio, you can load this notebook with the below URL link.
 ```shell
 https://raw.githubusercontent.com/IBM/ML-Pipelines-101/master/notebooks/adversarial-training-mnist.ipynb
 ```